 - The person with the most points wins.

 Putumayo World Music has a large catalog of international music CDs for sale.
 You can also search for world music on websites such as iTunes or Amazon and often purchase individual songs rather than entire albums.
 Another great resource is your local public library, which may have an extensive international music collection, or the ability to borrow from other libraries.
-For information on various types of world music, sample clips, and featured artists, try the National Geographic Music website.

 Sample List of Artists: